llewellynksj/little-white-dress/README.md

 - As a first time user I want to be able to contact the store
 - As a first time user I want to be able to filter my search by dress style and price
 - As a first time user I want to view details about the dress such as price and available sizes
+- As a first time user I want to be able to find recommendations for other wedding services in the bridal community

 <br>